leomcelroy/lineflow/README.md

 It was built for an MIT museum exhibit.

-It's inteded to be used with a pen plotter like the Hack Club Blot
+It's intended to be used with a pen plotter like the Hack Club Blot

 # Usage